The Best Vegan Dark Chocolate Truffles [Recipe]

 5. Once the ganache is cold, using a teaspoon or a melon baller, scoop the ganache out of the bowl (about 1 Tbsp. per truffle), and using your fingertips, shape into balls.
 If the truffles are too warm after you’re done working with them, stick them in the refrigerator for at least 20 minutes before moving on to the next step.

 6. Roll the shaped truffles in toasted coconut, and enjoy!
+Store extra truffles in an airtight container in the refrigerator.

 Recipe Notes

-If you don't have a microwave for Step 3, you can continue heating the chocolate over a pot of simmering water, taking care that the bottom of the bowl doesn't touch the water.
-Only whisk the chocolate long enough to combine the ingredients; do not over-mix.
+1. If you don’t have a microwave for Step 3, you can continue heating the chocolate over a pot of simmering water, taking care that the bottom of the bowl doesn’t touch the water.

 That’s all for today folks!
 I hope you enjoyed this recipe; making truffles is one of my favourite things, and I hope it becomes the same for you.
 I am convinced your life will be a little more joyful because of it.